Game + Artist: Cat Musgrove

-GAME + ARTIST is a series of profiles of young, up-and-coming artists who help create or are inspired by video games.
-These profiles seek to reveal the artists’ inspirations and ways of approaching art, in his or her own words, with the hope that they can in turn inspire others.
+Game + Artist is a series of profiles of up-and-coming artists who create or are inspired by video games.
+These profiles seek to reveal the artists' inspirations and ways of approaching art, in their own words, with the hope that they can in turn inspire others.
 This profile of artist and game designer Cat Musgrove is the fourth in the series.

 Name Cat Musgrove

 Based in Austin, TX USA

 Recent projects include AAA games at Activision, indie game Color Thief (PC)